 Do you remember the first time you kissed your spouse or partner?
-Can you think back to the passion you felt in that moment?
+Can you think back to the passion you felt at that moment?
 Was it palpable?
 Were you physically hot?
 Did you feel tingly all over?
 Did you hear fireworks?
-Or did you feel like you should be the final scene in a romantic movie?
-Well that memory.
+Or did you feel like you should be in the final scene of a romantic movie?
+Well, that memory.
 That faint feeling.
-That’s what I want to help you gather up again.
-Because your marriage needs passion now just as much as it needed it when you met.
-In fact, the healthier your relationship, the happier your children.
-Kids feel security when their parents are in love.
-And believe it or not, it can be found and reintroduced with a little intentional effort and creativity.
+That’s what I want to help you gather up again because your marriage needs passion now just as much as it needed it when you met.
+The healthier your relationship, the happier your children are.
+Kids feel secure when their parents are in love.
+Believe it or not, it can be found and reintroduced with a little intentional effort and creativity.
 Believe me.

-1. Retell your love story to one another and if possible revisit the places within it.
+1. Retell your love story to one another and, if possible, revisit the places within it.
 (Possibly in front of your children.)

 2. Listen to your favorite love songs together or watch a movie.

 Okay.
 Have no shame.
 Is “I’ll Make Love to You” By Boyz to Men your favorite love song?
-Oh it isn’t?
+Oh, it isn’t?
 That’s right.
 I forgot.
 You’re more of a Celine Dion fan.
 Listening to the “Power of Love” gets you every time.
 Right after you finish “Love Story” by Taylor Swift.

 And here’s the even bigger and better part.
 Have them begin to describe why they like the guitar so much.
 Have them explain to you how it works.
 For many people, watching someone talk about something they are passionate about ignites passion in us.
-And typically when they are someone you have romantic feelings towards, that passion in us turns into romantic passion.
+And typically, when they are someone you have romantic feelings towards, that passion in us turns into romantic passion.

 4. Write a love letter to each other and read it out loud together.